 In either case, take a moment to breathe and look at the big picture.

-The Silver Lining: Innovation Can Come Out of Frustration
+The Silver Lining: Great Learning Can Come Out of Frustration

 I was desperate for a new way to teach students about human rights violations and genocide.
 Having them read articles and watch a few videos wasn’t cutting it, because the students needed to “do something” about these issues.
 Out of this desperation came a collaborative project that my students helped create: Project Global Inform.